-You will also need to export SCM_USE_LOCAL_IMPI=1 inside your environment at run time.
-To make it simpler, you can put both the export, and module load commands inside the cloudrc.sh script.
+You will also need to export SCM\USE\LOCAL\IMPI=1 inside your environment at run time.
+To make it simpler, you can put both the export, and module load commands inside the cloudre.sh script.

-2. add a new line to the cloudre. sh script created earlier:
+2. add a new line to the cloudrc.sh script created earlier:

 '''

 module load intelmpi

+'''

 3. Add another line saying

-export SCM USE LOCAL IMPI=1
+'''

+export SCM_USE_LOCAL_IMPI=1

 '''